 Greenhouse gases (GHGs) - Greenhouse gases.
 The gases which are causing the warming of the Earth's atmosphere that is leading to climate change.
-The Kyoto Protocol deals with six of these: carbon dioxide, hydrofluorocarbons, methane, nitrous oxide, perfluorocarbons and sulphur-hexafluoride.
+The six most common Greenhouse Gases are: carbon dioxide, hydrofluorocarbons, methane, nitrous oxide, perfluorocarbons and sulphur-hexafluoride.
 These contribute to the 'greenhouse effect'.